 Review your day and check in with your feelings often.
 Make a mental or physical note in a journal about what helps or doesn’t help you.
 You can even make a list of things you would like to try to help you next time you feel a particular way.
 Doing this will also help you establish a mental/physical routine.
 Investing your time into understanding yourself better can help make future feelings easier to recognize and take care of.
 You can try some suggestions in this list that may help or check out the free app Mira: Trauma and PTSD Support.
 Mira is a self-help app to help manage symptoms using exercises, trigger and symptom tracking, analytics to record your progress, emergency hotlines, resources, and more.
 It also offers some relief solutions for anxiety, avoidance, anger, dissociation, panic attacks, flashbacks, and more.

 Getting creative doesn’t always mean your typical arts and crafts (although they are great).
-Creativity and self-expression many art forms.
+Creativity and self-expression are many art forms.
 It can be simple things such as re-decorating, digital art, cooking, or dancing to some music.
-Digital art is something I have grown to like over the years such as a simple clothing or home design app on my phone, or trying out photoshop to make some art or logos.
-By having this creative outlet you can escape/relieve yourself from stress that could be building.
+Digital art is something I have grown to like over the years such as a simple clothing or home design app on my phone, or trying out Photoshop to make some art or logos.
+By having this creative outlet you can escape/relieve yourself from the stress that could be building.

-– Kombucha (consume in moderation)
+- Kombucha (consumed in moderation)

 - Tempeh and tofu (tempeh is generally less processed which is even better)